meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 Three things :

-* The fragment shader needs UV coordinates.
+* The fragment shader needs UV texture coordinates.
 Seems fair.
-* It also needs a "sampler2D" in order to know which texture to access (you can access several texture in the same shader)
+* It also needs a "sampler2D" in order to know which texture to access (you can access several textures in the same shader).
-* Finally, accessing a texture is done with texture(), which gives back a (R,G,B,A) vec4.
+* Finally, accessing a texture is done with texture(), which gives back an (R,G,B,A) vec4.
 We'll see about the A shortly.

-The vertex shader is simple too, you just have to pass the UVs to the fragment shader :
+The vertex shader is simple too, you just have to pass the UVs from an additional vertex attribute to the fragment shader :

 ``` glsl
 #version 330 core